-From 1 January 2021, taking your pet on holiday with you to the EU has become a bit more complicated, and you’ll need to plan ahead at least four months in advance.
+Taking your pet on holiday with you to the EU has become a bit more complicated, so you’ll need to plan ahead.

 Find out more details on how to take your pet into the EU on the UK government website.

 Will I be able to use my mobile phone in Europe after Brexit?